 The Committee Charter provides that the Committee meet not less than three (3) times per year.
-The Committee met four (4) times during the reporting year.
-The external auditor met with the Committee four (4) times during the year, including without management being present.
+The Committee met five (5) times during the reporting year.
+The Committee has an opportunity to meet with the external auditor, including without management being present, at each Committee meeting.